Longitudinal Self-Supervised Learning: Experiments

-Another neurological disorder known to accelerate brain aging is Alcohol Use Disorder (AUD), which can cause gradual deterioration in the gray and white matter tissue \cite{Pfefferbaum14,Zahr2017}.
-In this experiment, we apply the proposed model to the longitudinal T1-weighted MRIs (up to 13 visits) of 274 Normal Controls (age: 47.3 $\pm$ 17.6) and 329 patients diagnosed with AUD (age: 49.3 $\pm$ 10.5).

-Similar to the previous experiment, we first visualize the the brain age of the control subjects.
-Compared to the linear aging pattern between age 60 to 90 years revealed in the ADNI control subjects, the aging of the AUD control subjects exhibits a quadratic pattern between age 20 to 85 years, where younger adults age slower compared to the older subjects (Fig. \ref{fig:aud_results}a).
-To put the results in context, we normalize the projection $\psi$ with respect to the age range of the ADNI dataset.
-Fig. \ref{fig:aud_results}a shows coherent aging trajectories between the two datasets despite the distinction in the age span of cohorts and imaging protocols.
-Similar to the ADNI experiment, AUD patients also exhibit higher brain age than normal controls (Fig. \ref{fig:aud_results}b) supported by their slopes (aging speed) significant larger than normal ($p<0.001$, Fig. \ref{fig:aud_results}c).
-Different from the ADNI experiment is that the aging speed of AUD patients is always larger than normal controls regardless of their chronological age (Fig. \ref{fig:aud_results}d).
-This results in an accumulative alcohol effect (Fig. \ref{fig:aud_results}b), where older subjects have a larger gap between brain and chronological age.
-These results comply with the fact that chronic drinking often gradually deteriorates brain structure resulting in more severe alcohol effect in older subjects \cite{Zhao19AB}.
+Similar to the previous experiment, we first trained LSSL to estimate the brain age for all MR images and then visualized the brain age of the control subjects (Fig. \ref{fig:aud_results}a).
+To put the results in line with the ADNI experiments, we normalized the projection $\psi$ with respect to the age range of the ADNI dataset (i.e., confined to 60 to 90 years and then applied to the entire age range of the alcohol data set, Fig. \ref{fig:aud_results}a).
+Compared to the approximately linear aging pattern between age 60 to 90, the aging of the control subjects exhibited a quadratic pattern over a longer life span, where the aging speed was slower for younger subjects (e.g., between 20 and 60 years) compared to the older subjects (after 60 years, Fig. \ref{fig:aud_results}a).
+Similar to the ADNI experiment, the alcoholics also exhibited higher brain age than normal controls (Fig. \ref{fig:aud_results}b), which was supported by their slopes (aging speed) being significant larger than normal ($p<0.001$, Fig. \ref{fig:aud_results}c).
+Different from the ADNI experiment was that the aging speed of alcohol-dependent subjects was always faster than normal controls regardless of their chronological age (Fig. \ref{fig:aud_results}d).
+Furthermore, older subjects had a larger gap between brain and chronological age (Fig. \ref{fig:aud_results}b), which indicates an accumulative alcohol effect.
+The accumulative alcohol effect is also supported by the observation that chronic drinking gradually deteriorates brain structure resulting in more severe alcohol effect in older subjects \citep{Zhao19AB}.

-In Fig. \ref{fig:adni_aud_brain}, we simulate images of different brain ages for the AUD dataset.
-We observe that the simulated brains closely mimics the ones from the ADNI experiment from age 60 to 70, a range where the two datasets highly overlap.
-However, the simulated brains from the AUD experiment show less pronounced aging effect after age 70 compared to the ADNI results.
-This is potentially due to the few older subjects in the AUD dataset compared with ADNI, so the model conservatively extrapolates the aging pattern for the older age range.
+In Fig. \ref{fig:adni_aud_brain}, we simulated images of different brain ages for the alcohol dataset.
+We observe that the simulated brains closely mimic the ones from the ADNI experiment from age 60 to 70, a range where the two datasets highly overlap.
+However, the simulated brains from the alcohol experiment showed less pronounced aging effect after age 70 compared to the ADNI results.
+This was potentially due to the few older subjects in the alcohol dataset compared with ADNI, so the model conservatively extrapolated the aging pattern for the older age range.